With my apologies for editing one of the most important texts in history, here is a tongue-in-cheek look at why the move was necessary and successful:

 I have previously stated that the current Rule, if interpreted consistently, though not perfect, allowed sufficient freedom to keep developing in the historical spirit of the A Class.
 Such development being key to remaining relevant as the foremost big fleet development beach cat.

-However, for reasons that may be genuine or self interested but were never made clear, the Technical Committee has insisted on applying what they view as ‘the spirit of the rule’ as they claim was intended.
+However, for reasons that may be genuine or self interested, a small vocal group has insisted on applying what they view as ‘the spirit of the rule’ as they claim was intended.

 The result has been inconsistency, uncertainty, and growing anachronism, as other classes, one-designs, and now even cruising boats pursue the sensible path.
 While the A struggles with elaborate, inefficient and dangerous rule cheats.